 It’s worth noting that some freedivers who don’t wear weight will still wear a belt to help seal the two halves of their suit in order to prevent flushing.

 - Linings – Freediving suits can be made from uncoated or ‘open cell’ neoprene, closed cell ‘smoothskin’, or covered in nylon.
-Open cell and smoothskin suits are vulnerable to tearing but keep you warmer in the water.
-There are many options for suits, including an option where a layer of nylon is sandwiched in between open cell and smoothskin for more durability.
-In deciding what is best for you it is important to consider the environment you will be diving in before deciding on colour or other fashion.
+Open cell and smooth skin suits are vulnerable to tearing but keep you warmer in the water.
+There are many options for suits, including an option where a layer of nylon is sandwiched in between open cell and smooth skin for more durability.
+In deciding what is best for you it is important to consider the environment you will be diving in before deciding on color or other fashion.
 If you are doing a lot of spearfishing, recreational diving, teaching, or are clumsy, then a durable nylon exterior for your suit is best.

 - Composition – Freediving suits are usually two-piece with an integrated hood.
 The bottoms are either high waist trousers or dungaree-style ‘farmer johns’.
 The suits are designed to be super flexible while allowing only the minimal amount of outside water in (known as flushing), keeping you warm.

 - Custom made – Many manufacturers offer custom-made suits and these are a great idea if your body isn’t what’s considered to be a normal shape.
 Manufacturers are slowly bringing suits for women onto the market, however, these still don’t suit all shapes and sizes, so a custom-made suit is often the best option and not much more expensive than an off-the-peg one.